chadblack/585Global68/syllabus.md

 arranged by the professor.
 Late papers will not be accepted without **prior arrangement**, for any reason.
 This includes technology problems.

-**Cell Phones and Laptops:** Please silence our cell phones prior to class.
-Please do not text during class.
-Cell phones are not permitted in class, and need to be put away for the duration of our meetings.
-Laptops are allowed only for tasks related to this class.
-Distracting use of technology (social media, surfing, GroupMe chats, etc.) causes problems not only for your own learning, but for those around you.
-Research shows that analog notetaking improves learning.
-Consider having paper with you.
-Based on the prevailing literature, hand note-taking– both while reading and in class– leads to substantially better educational outcomes.
-You are not required to have a laptop in class, so feel free to leave it at home.
-If, however, you have reason to use your laptop for notetaking, I won’t stop you from doing so.

 **Plagiarism and Academic Honesty:** Plagiarism occurs when someone knowingly or unknowingly presents another person’s words or ideas as his or her own.
 Any